aohorodnyk/fish-autovenv/README.md

 The project was forked because I wanted to add a few features and improve the plugin:
 * The plugin did not work with the new version of fish, and I wanted to keep it as simple as possible.
 * The plugin looked for virtual environments in the current directory, but not in the specified sub-directory.
 For example I store virtual env in a sub-directory called `.venv`.
+* Apply virtual environment when run a terminal in a directory with a custom virtual environment.

 ## Install
 Installation with [Fisher][fisher]: